kintumiku/laravel-best-practices/README.md

 ### **Don't repeat yourself (DRY)**

 Reuse code when you can.
 SRP is helping you to avoid duplication.
-Also, reuse Blade templates, use Eloquent scopes etc.
+Also, use Eloquent scopes etc.

 Bad: